Patrycjagurgul/Patrycjagurgul/README.md

-- 👋 Hi, I’m @Patrycjagurgul
+- 👋 Hi, I’m @Patrycjagurgul, IT Recruiter from Luxdone
-- 👀 I’m interested in getting to know the best Developers!
+- 👀 I’m interested in getting to know top Developers and connect them with the hottest Nordic tech startups!
-- 💞️ I’m looking to collaborate on some great projects
+- 💞️ I’m looking to collaborate on some great projects:
+-     -> .NET/.NET.Core /C# Developer for transport industry careers.luxdone.com/jobs/1096255-net-developer
+-     -> Java/Spring Developer for retail industry careers.luxdone.com/jobs/1111770-java-back-end-developer
 - 📫 How to reach me: patrycja.gurgul@luxdone.com

 <!---